Campsite with picnic table, fire ring, and electrical pedestal in pine trees

 Directions

 From Durango, travel 17 miles on Florida Road (County Road 240).
-Turn left onto County Road 501 for approximately 9.5 miles through the community of Vallecito.
-Turn left onto County Road 500 and drive approximately 3 miles to the campground entrance.
+Turn left onto County Road 501 and continue approximately 9.5 miles through the community of Vallecito.
+Turn left onto County Road 500 and drive about 3 miles to the campground entrance.
+From Bayfield, take County Road 501 approximately 20 miles through Vallecito, then turn left onto County Road 500.

 Amenities